nextflow-io/nextflow/docs/metadata.md

 ```

 :::{tip}
-To shortcut the access to multiple `workflow` properties you can use the Groovy [with](<http://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Object.html#with(groovy.lang.Closure)>) method.
+To shortcut access to multiple `workflow` properties, you can use the Groovy [with](<http://docs.groovy-lang.org/latest/html/groovy-jdk/java/lang/Object.html#with(groovy.lang.Closure)>) method.
 :::

 The following table lists the properties that can be accessed on the `workflow` object: